-Free and Charitable Clinics are mostly volunteer-based organizations that provide a range of outpatient medical, dental, pharmacy and mental health care to low-income, un/underinsured individuals.
+Free and Charitable Clinics (FCC) are mostly volunteer-based organizations that provide a range of outpatient medical, dental, pharmacy and mental health care to low-income, un/underinsured individuals.
 Free and Charitable Clinics:

 Funding Support: Donations, small grants; some clinics have small patient co-pays.

 Wisconsin Volunteer Health Care Provider Program (VHCP) – A state program that can provide liability coverage for licensed health professionals who volunteer their services to provide outpatient care at free clinics.
 In April 2014, Wisconsin Acts 241 and 344 became effective, amending Wis.
 Stat. § 146.89 which authorizes the program.
 These acts authorized a few key changes: